renierht/Kosmulator/README.md

 7) sigma8:

 ## Acknowledgements
 I would like to thank the EMCEE: Hammer group for making their MCMC simulation software publically available.
 This code would not be possible without their hard work.
+I would also like to thank the **ChatGPT** software for assisting with debugging, improving the code structure, and optimizing features.

 ## Contributions
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request, or send your tested code directly to me and I will add it to the software.